 Ultima IV: Quest of the Avatar

-After the defeat of the evil Triad in the three previous Ultima games, the world of Sosaria changed beyond recognition: continents rose and fell and new cities were built, heralding the beginning of a new civilization.
-United by the rule of the benevolent monarch Lord British, the new world was renamed Britannia.
-Lord British wanted to base the well-being of people on the ethical principles of truth, love and courage, and proclaimed the Eight Virtues (honesty, compassion, bravery, justice, sacrifice, honor, spirituality and humility) as the ideal to which everyone should aspire.
-The person who manages to fully understand and realize these virtues would serve as a spiritual guide and moral example to the inhabitants of Britannia; only he would be able to obtain sacred artifacts, descend into the Stygian Abyss, and gain access to the Code of Ultimate Wisdom.
+After defeating the Evil Triad in the last three Ultima games, the world of Sosaria had changed beyond recognition: continents rose and sank, and new cities were built, heralding the dawn of a new civilization.
+United under the rule of the benevolent monarch Lord British, the new world was renamed Britannia.
+Lord British sought to base the well-being of the people on the ethical principles of truth, love, and courage, and proclaimed the Eight Virtues (honesty, compassion, bravery, justice, self-sacrifice, honor, spirituality, and humility) as the ideal to which everyone should aspire.
+The person who could fully understand and embody these virtues was to serve as a spiritual leader and moral exemplar for the inhabitants of Britannia; only this person would be able to obtain sacred artifacts, descend into the Stygian Abyss, and gain access to the Codex of Supreme Wisdom.
 This person is the Avatar.
-The fourth game in the Ultima series features an improved game engine with color graphics and enhanced character interaction: The player can hold conversations with non-playable characters by typing names on various topics.
-However, the main difference between Ultima IV and its predecessors in the series (as well as other role-playing games) is in the game's objectives and the ways to fulfill them.
-Instead of building a character by any means necessary to face a villain at the end of the game, in Ultima IV the player tries to become the Avatar, a role model for people.
-This means upholding the eight virtues and trying to become a better person.
-Making morally conscious decisions and helping other people is not done in the expectation of a material reward, but because it is the real goal of the game and the main focus of the gameplay.
-The game frowns on behaviors that are typical of most other RPGs, such as backstabbing fleeing enemies or picking up anything that isn't nailed down, even if it doesn't belong to the protagonist.
-This different approach established the game's reputation as the first "real" Ultima and influenced the design philosophy of later parts and the general spirit of the series.
-Character creation is done by choosing answers to morally ambiguous questions.
-Each of the eight virtues corresponds to a character class; by determining the player's personal priorities in relation to the virtues, the game assigns a class and starting location for the avatar.
-After arriving in Britannia, the player can explore it in a variety of ways (on foot, by lunar gate teleportation, on horseback, by ship, etc.).
+The fourth installment of the Ultima series features an improved game engine with color graphics and expanded character interaction: the player can converse with non-player characters by entering names of various topics.
+The main difference between Ultima IV and its predecessors in the series (as well as other role-playing games), however, lies in the game’s objectives and the ways to achieve them.
+Instead of building up a character by any means necessary to face a villain at the end of the game, in Ultima IV the player strives to become the Avatar—a role model for humanity.
+This means upholding the Eight Virtues and, essentially, trying to become a better person.
+Making morally conscious decisions and helping others is not done in anticipation of a material reward, but because this is the actual goal of the game and the focus of the gameplay.
+The game frowns upon behaviors typical of most other RPGs, such as sneakily suffocating fleeing enemies or picking up anything that isn’t nailed down, even if it doesn’t belong to the protagonist.
+This different approach established the game’s reputation as the first “true” Ultima and influenced the design philosophy of later installments as well as the general spirit of the series.
+Character creation is done by selecting answers to morally ambiguous questions.
+Each of the eight virtues corresponds to a character class; by setting the player’s personal priorities among the virtues, the game assigns the avatar a class and a starting location.
+Upon arriving in Britannia, the player is free to explore the land in various ways (on foot, via Moon Gate teleportation, on horseback, by ship, etc.).
 Certain items must be collected in any order to enter the Stygian Abyss and complete the game.
 The avatar must also reach the highest level in all virtues.
-This is achieved in various ways: donating blood increases sacrifice, not fleeing from battle increases bravery, etc. However, the process is not irreversible: if the avatar overpays a blind vendor, he gains compassion points; if, on the other hand, he cheats the vendor by paying too little, his level in several virtues drops.
-These unorthodox features of the game coexist with many traditional RPG elements, such as dungeons to explore and enemy monsters to kill.
-Battles take place on separate top-down screens, where both player-controlled and enemy groups can move freely.
-Characters gain experience points and level up, gaining more hit points and access to stronger spells.
-As in the previous installments of the series, the world map, the exploration of the city and the battles are presented in a top-down view, while the dungeons are explored in a pseudo-3D view and from the first-person perspective.
-Ultima IV also introduces some new gameplay features to the series and to role-playing games in general.
-A number of originally non-playable characters living in different areas of the game world can join the party and fight alongside the hero.
-They replace the traditional player-generated characters or mercenaries and adventurers that are only available in special locations.
-Other new elements include buying and combining reagents to cast spells, puzzle rooms in dungeons and others.
-The FM Towns version, although identical to the other versions in terms of gameplay, introduces improved graphics similar to those of the next part of the series.
+This is achieved in various ways: donating blood increases “Sacrifice,” not fleeing from battles increases “Bravery,” and so on.
+However, the process is not irreversible: if the Avatar overpays a blind vendor, they gain “Compassion” points; conversely, if they cheat the vendor by underpaying, their level in several virtues decreases.
+These unorthodox gameplay elements coexist with numerous traditional RPG elements, such as dungeons to explore and enemy monsters to defeat.
+You encounter enemies both on the world map and in dungeons; battles take place on separate top-down screens where the player-controlled party and enemy groups can move freely.
+Characters gain experience points and level up, granting them more hit points and access to more powerful spells.
+As in previous entries in the series, the world map, town exploration, and battles are presented from a bird’s-eye view, while dungeons are rendered in pseudo-3D and explored from a first-person perspective.
+Ultima IV also introduces several new game mechanics to the series and to role-playing games in general.
+A number of initially non-playable characters living in various areas of the game world can join the party and fight alongside the hero.
+They thus replace traditional player-created characters or mercenaries and adventurers who are only available in specific locations.
+Other new elements include purchasing and combining ingredients to cast spells, puzzle rooms in dungeons, and much more.

 Story

-As an addendum to this work, I, Lord British, would like to speak about the Quest of the Avatar, which is mentioned in these pages.
+As a postscript to this work, I, Lord British, would like to speak about the quest of the Avatar mentioned in these pages.
 The search for the Avatar is the search for a new standard, a new vision of life to which our people can aspire.
-We are looking for the person who can be a shining example for our people and lead us out of the Age of Darkness into the Age of Light.
-We have sent this message to the remotest corners of the known universe, even speaking through the void of time.
+We are looking for the person who can be a shining example for our people and lead us out of the age of darkness into the age of light.
+We have sent this message to the farthest reaches of the known universe, indeed, we have even spoken through the void of time.
 Is there anyone who can fulfill the task of the Avatar?
-Many have already tried and have been partially successful, becoming enlightened in one or more of the eight virtues of the Avatar - but none has yet attained the true state of an Avatar.
-The secrets of the Avatar are hidden deep in the hearts of our people and the land in which we live.
-The search will be arduous, and the one who will complete it successfully must be able to put all the pieces of the great mystery together to solve the task.
+Many have tried and have been partially successful, becoming enlightened in one or more of the eight virtues of the Avatar - but none have yet attained the true state of an Avatar.
+The secrets of the Avatar are hidden deep within the hearts of our people and the land in which we live.
+The search will be arduous, and the one who will successfully complete it must be able to put all the pieces of the great mystery together to solve the task.
 Look at the device pictured on the first page of this book.
-Study it well, because when you look at it again, the secret of your life will be revealed to you.
+Learn it well, because when you look at it again, the secret of your life will be revealed to you.

 Fans